m-mdy-m/algorithms-data-structures/2.OOP/design_pattern-type/Structural/Proxy.md

 ## When to use Proxy Design Pattern?

-- Deferred Object Creation:
-    - Use a proxy when you want to postpone the creation of a resource-intensive object until it’s actually needed.
-    - This helps in optimizing the application’s startup time and resource usage.
-- Access Control and Permissions:
-    - Use a proxy when you need to control and manage access to an object, ensuring that certain conditions or permissions are met before allowing clients to interact with the real object.
-    - This is particularly useful for enforcing security measures.
-- Resource Optimization:
-    - Use a proxy to optimize the utilization of resources, such as caching results or storing previously fetched data.
-    - This can lead to performance improvements by avoiding redundant computations or data retrieval.
-- Remote Object Interaction:
+**1. Delayed Object Creation: Optimizing Startup Time and Resource Usage**

+* **Imagine:** You're building a complex design software that requires a powerful 3D rendering engine.
+However, this engine is resource-intensive and might not be needed for all functionalities.
+* **Solution:**  Implement a proxy for the rendering engine.
+Initially, the proxy holds a placeholder or remains empty.
+When 3D rendering is truly required, the proxy creates the real engine, ensuring resources are allocated only when necessary.
+This approach significantly improves application startup time and memory usage by delaying the creation of resource-intensive objects.

+**2. Granular Access Control: Enhancing Security**

+* **Scenario:** You're developing a financial management system with sensitive account information.
+Certain user roles should only have view access, while others might require transaction permissions.
+* **Solution:** Introduce a proxy for account access.
+The proxy acts as a gatekeeper, intercepting access requests and verifying user permissions before granting interaction with the real account object.
+This enforces security measures and restricts unauthorized modifications, protecting sensitive financial data.

+**3. Resource Caching: Boosting Performance**

+* **Imagine:** Your e-commerce application displays product details fetched from a database.
+These frequent queries can strain the database and impact performance.
+* **Solution:** Utilize a proxy for database access.
+The proxy can cache frequently accessed product data.
+When a product detail request arrives, the proxy checks its cache first.
+If the data is available, it delivers it swiftly, bypassing the database entirely.
+This caching mechanism significantly improves performance by reducing database load and response times for repetitive requests.

+**4. Streamlined Remote Interactions: Simplifying Distributed Systems**

-    - Use a proxy when dealing with distributed systems and you want to interact with objects located in different addresses or systems.
+* **Scenario:** You're building a distributed system where components reside on different servers.
+You need to interact with objects located remotely.
-    - The proxy can handle the communication details, making remote object interaction more seamless.
+* **Solution:** Employ a proxy to manage remote object interaction.
+The proxy acts as a local representative for the remote object.
+It handles communication details like network addresses and serialization/deserialization, making remote interactions transparent and easier to manage for the client code.
+The proxy simplifies complex communication protocols, allowing the client code to interact as if it were dealing with a local object.

 ## When not to use Proxy Design Pattern?

-**Overhead for Simple Operations:** Avoid using a proxy for simple objects or operations that don’t involve resource-intensive tasks.
-Introducing a proxy might add unnecessary complexity in such cases.
-**Unnecessary Abstraction:** If your application doesn’t require lazy loading, access control, or additional functionalities provided by proxies, introducing proxies may lead to unnecessary abstraction and code complexity.
-**Performance Impact:** If the introduction of a proxy negatively impacts performance rather than improving it, especially in cases where objects are lightweight and creation is not a significant overhead.
+**1. Keeping Things Light: Simple Operations Don't Need Extra Layers**

+* **Imagine:** You're building a basic calculator application.
+The core functionalities involve simple arithmetic operations.
+* **Why not a Proxy?** Introducing a proxy for these lightweight calculations adds unnecessary complexity.
+The overhead of managing the proxy would likely outweigh any benefits.
+In such cases, direct interaction with the real object (the calculator logic) is perfectly efficient.

+**2. Avoiding Unnecessary Abstraction: When Simplicity Reigns Supreme**

+* **Scenario:** You're developing a data processing application that performs straightforward data manipulation tasks.
+Access control or lazy loading isn't required.
+* **Why not a Proxy?** If your application doesn't leverage features like lazy loading or access control, proxies might introduce unnecessary abstractions.
+This additional layer can potentially obscure the real object's behavior and make debugging more challenging.
+In these situations, a simpler approach without a proxy might be more maintainable.

+**3. Performance Considerations: When Speed Takes Priority**

+* **Imagine:** You're building a high-frequency trading system where every millisecond counts.
+Frequent object interactions are crucial for performance.
+* **Why not a Proxy?** In some cases, the proxy itself can become a bottleneck.
+The additional layer of indirection might introduce overhead, especially for frequently accessed objects.
+If performance is paramount, and object creation isn't a major concern, a direct approach might be more efficient.

+**4. Direct Access When Allowed: No Need for Gatekeepers When Trust Reigns**

+* **Scenario:** You're working on an internal system within a trusted environment.
+All users have the necessary permissions to access and modify data.
-**When Access Control Isn’t Needed:** If there are no access control requirements and the client code can directly interact with the real object without any restrictions.
+* **Why not a Proxy?** If there are no access control requirements, and the client code can directly interact with the real object without restrictions, a proxy becomes unnecessary.
+The overhead of permission checks within the proxy wouldn't provide any value.

+**5. Eager Loading When Acceptable: Sometimes Upfront is Better**

+* **Imagine:** You're building a news reader application that retrieves and displays a limited set of articles at launch.
+Eager loading all articles at once might be acceptable.
-**When Eager Loading is Acceptable:** If eager loading of objects is acceptable and doesn’t affect the performance of the system, introducing a proxy for lazy loading might be unnecessary.
+* **Why not a Proxy for Lazy Loading?** If eager loading of objects (like articles in this case) is acceptable and doesn't significantly impact performance, introducing a proxy for lazy loading might be unnecessary.
+A simpler approach that retrieves all articles upfront might be sufficient.

 ## Structure: